-Accounting Standards Update - In December 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-09 ("ASU 2023-09"), Income Taxes (Topic 740): Improvements to Income Tax Disclosures.The amendments of ASU 2023-09 relate to the rate reconciliation and income taxes paid disclosures to improve the transparency of income tax disclosures by requiring (1) consistent categories and greater disaggregation of information in the rate reconciliation and (2) income taxes paid disaggregated by jurisdiction.
-The other amendments in this update improve the effectiveness and comparability of disclosures by (1) adding disclosures of pretax income (or loss) and income tax expense (or benefit) to be consistent with U.S. Securities and Exchange Commission (SEC) Regulation S-X 210.4-08(h), Rules of General Application-General Notes to Financial Statements: Income Tax Expense, and (2) removing disclosures that no longer are considered cost beneficial or relevant.
+Accounting Standards Update -In December 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-09 ("ASU 2023-09"), Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
+The amendments of ASU 2023-09 relate to the rate reconciliation and income taxes paid disclosures to improve the transparency of income tax disclosures by requiring (1) consistent categories and greater disaggregation of information in the rate reconciliation and (2) income taxes paid disaggregated by jurisdiction.
 For public business entities, the amendments in this update are effective for annual periods beginning after December 15, 2024.
-For entities other than public business entities, the amendments are effective for annual periods beginning after December 15, 2025.
 Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
 The amendments in this update should be applied on a prospective basis.
 Retrospective application is permitted.
 Management has evaluated the impact of the adoption of this standard and determined there may be additional information required within the Company's notes to consolidated financial statements on income taxes.

-Accounting Standards Update - In December 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-08 ("ASU 2023-08"), Intangibles - Goodwill and Other - Crypto Assets (Subtopic 350-60): Accounting for and Disclosure of Crypto Assets.
+Accounting Standards Update -In December 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-08 ("ASU 2023-08"), Intangibles-Goodwill and Other-Crypto Assets (Subtopic 350-60): Accounting for and Disclosure of Crypto Assets.
 The amendments in ASU 2023-08 require that an entity measure crypto assets at fair value in the statement of financial position each reporting period and recognize changes from remeasurement in net income.
 The amendments also require that an entity provide enhanced disclosures for both annual and interim reporting periods.
 The update is effective for all entities for fiscal years beginning after December 15, 2024, including interim periods within those fiscal years.
 Early adoption is permitted for both interim and annual financial statements that have not yet been issued (or made available for issuance).
-If an entity adopts the amendments in an interim period, it must adopt them as of the beginning of the fiscal year that includes that interim period.
 The update also requires a cumulative-effect adjustment to the opening balance of retained earnings (or other appropriate components of equity or net assets) as of the beginning of the annual reporting period in which an entity adopts the amendments.
 Management has evaluated the impact of the adoption of this standard and determined there would be no impact to the Company's consolidated financial position or results of operations since the Company does not own any such assets.